Getting started with Common Canvas¶

 Canvas Controller¶

-component is a regular JavaScript class called the Canvas Controller.
+The only mandatory prop for the <CommonCanvas> component is a regular JavaScript class called the Canvas Controller.

-The Canvas Controller handles calls from the host application and actions performed by the user.
+The Canvas Controller handles calls from the application and actions performed by the user.
 It then updates the internal object model which stores:

 - The data that describes the flow of nodes, links and comments (called a pipelineFlow);